promanenko/gigaspaces-sbp-jekyll/elastic-distributed-calculation-engine.markdown

 - CacheFlowData - The cache flow data for Year 0 through Year 5.

 ## Elasticity
 The [Elastic Processing Unit]({%latestjavaurl%}/elastic-processing-unit.html) is used to deploy the data/compute grid and scale it dynamically.
 This allows you to increase the capacity of the data grid and leverage additional CPU resources for the calculation activity.
-With this demo, the user changes the capacity using a scale command that instructs the data/compute grid to increase its capacity (this in turn starts additional containers and rebalances the data/compute grid) or decrease its capacity (by terminating containers and rebalancing).
+With this demo, the user changes the capacity using a scale command that instructs the data/compute grid to increase its capacity (this in turn starts additional containers and re balances the data/compute grid) or decrease its capacity (by terminating containers and re balancing).

 # Remote Calculations
 For long calculations that consume relatively large amount of CPU time, the recommended approach to implement distributed calculations is the [Master-Worker Pattern](./master-worker-pattern.html).
 The approach suggested with the Master-Worker pattern should be used when the calculation time is relativity very long where the data access time can't be considered as overhead.